ahrvoje/arb4win/README.md

 ## Introduction

 GMP, MPFR, FLINT and ARB are a well known numerical libraries for large integer and arbitrary precision floating point arithmetic.
-Special emphasis is give to a great ARB library for _ball arithmetic_ by Frederik Johansson.
+Special emphasis is given ARB library for _ball arithmetic_ by Frederik Johansson.

-This repository does not contribute to their functionalities but is a mere guide and resource container for porting to Windows.
+This repository does not contribute to their functionalities, but is a mere guide and resource container for porting to Windows.

 ## System and environment

-- Windows OS
+Used and included in **_ARB_MinGW_package.7z_**:
 - MSYS 1.0 including the following updates and additions:
    - msysCORE v1.0.18
    - bash v3.1.23